 Executors who have good relations with the heirs may also want to grant such heirs access (typically "View Only") to the estate so that they can see where things stand.
 This kind of openness can help reduce any tensions and suspicions that, unfortunately, tend to arise even in the best of circumstances (see also Dealing with Heirs).

 You will likely have to submit documents to the court concerning assets, expenses, and so forth.
-If you are using EstateExec, the best way to handle these are to open the relevant EstateExec table (e.g., Assets), use the filter row at the top to just include what you want, and generate a PDF document (see Print or Export for details and options).
+If you are using EstateExec, the best way to handle this is either to generate a relevant preformatted report, or to open the relevant EstateExec table (e.g., Assets), use the filter row at the top to just include what you want, and generate a PDF document.
+See Print Reports for details and options.